uhunkler/jstalk-sketch-library/README.md

 * the library includes
 * an anonymous, self executing “main” function to wrap the code
-* the cleanup function call at the end
+* a cleanup function call at the end